nestorcolt/app_test/README.md

 The tech stack used in the development of the web app and its infrastructure

 - Python 3.7 - Flask web framework for backend
-- Nginx - Web server
-- Html5 - Landing page
-- Docker - Containerized layers for web server and web app
+- Docker 20.10.7 - Containerized layers for web server and web app
-- Linux - Shell scripting for pre config and deployment
 - mkcert - Creation of local ssl certificates for development
+- Nginx - Web server running on a docker layer

 ## Installation